 This executive summary provides a brief description of our methodology and an overview of the healthcare risk concerns for 2022 and 2031,.

 Ongoing challenges triggered by a once-in-a-century airborne pandemic continue to unfold, reminding executives that the range of uncertainties has triggered an overwhelming landscape of ever-changing risks they must manage.

-As the healthcare industry continues to adapt to the tremendous waves of change brought about by COVID-19 — and prepares for the virus to become endemic — industry leaders are also readying their organizations to navigate a rapidly evolving regulatory environment, which includes new federal price transparency rules in the U.S. that carry stiff penalties for noncompliance.
-Meeting these and other challenges in both the near term and over the coming decade will be daunting for many healthcare organizations, as talent shortages and rising labor costs are likely to work against their efforts to deliver quality patient care, drive innovation, transform digitally to modernize and meet the changing needs of customers, operate more sustainably, and increase profitability.
+As the healthcare industry continues to adapt to the tremendous waves of change brought about by COVID-19 — and prepares for the virus to become endemic — industry leaders are also readying their organisations to navigate a rapidly evolving regulatory environment, which includes new federal price transparency rules in the U.S. that carry stiff penalties for noncompliance.
+Meeting these and other challenges in both the near term and over the coming decade will be daunting for many healthcare organisations, as talent shortages and rising labor costs are likely to work against their efforts to deliver quality patient care, drive innovation, transform digitally to modernise and meet the changing needs of customers, operate more sustainably, and increase profitability.

 Government policies surrounding public health practices, social distancing, return-to-work, crowd limits, and other pandemic-related regulations and protocols may significantly impact the performance of our business.